 Round trip 10 days – Nanortalik

-This package showcases the contrast of South Greenland in a perfect combination.
+This package offers a combination that perfectly showcases the contrasts of South Greenland.
 It takes you to the southernmost town in Greenland – Nanortalik.
-Two fully days give you the possibility to experience the majestic mountains so characteristic for this area, together with the charming town and its inhabitants.
-Additional you visit the colourful town of Qaqortoq, and the arctic farming landscape around Igaliku and Qassiarsuk – now sites on the UNESCO World Heritage List.
+Two full days give you an opportunity to experience the majestic mountains that are so characteristic of this area, visit the charming town and mingle with the locals.
+The tour also takes you to the colourful town of Qaqortoq, and the arctic farming landscape around Igaliku and Qassiarsuk – two quaint villages that are now at the heart of sites on the UNESCO World Heritage List.

 Arrivals/Departures in 2019

 Arrival/departure from Iceland is possible by adding 1 or 2 extra days.
 Ask for info and prices.